kien-vu/Path-Selection-and-Rate-allocation-in-Self-backhauled-mmWave-Networks/README.md

 #
-This is a matlab code package is related to our coming article.
-Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks
+This is a matlab code package is related to our coming article: "Path Selection and Rate Allocation for Ultra-Reliability and Low Latency in mmWave 5G Networks".
+Submitted to 2017 IEEE Global Communications Conference, Singapore.

 *Title*: